FUOYE gets NUC’s accreditation for its courses — Daily Times Nigeria

-The Deputy Director, Corporate Services of the university, Mr Adeyinka Ademuyiwa, confirmed the development to the News Agency of Nigeria (NAN) in Oye-Ekiti.
+The Deputy Director, Corporate Services of the university, Mr Adeyinka Ademuyiwa, confirmed the development to Our Correspondent in Oye-Ekiti.

 Ademuyiwa added that the NUC also gave interim accreditation to some others.